suryatejamulakaluri-hash/Binary-Classification-with-a-Bank-Dataset/README.md

 ````
 ## Dataset Description

-The dataset consists of 750,000 records and 9 numerical variables, including the target variable y, making it a large-scale binary classification problem.
-The features include demographic and campaign-related information such as age, account balance, day of contact, call duration, number of campaign contacts (campaign), previous contacts (previous), and pdays (number of days since last contact).
+The dataset contains 750,000 records with 18 features, including one binary target variable y.
+It is a large-scale supervised classification problem derived from a marketing campaign dataset.

+Numerical Features:

+age

+balance

+day

+duration

+campaign

+pdays

+previous

+id (unique identifier)

+The numerical variables show high variability, especially balance, duration, and pdays, which contain extreme values.
+The feature pdays includes -1, indicating customers who were not previously contacted.

+Categorical Features:

+job

+marital

+education

+default

+housing

+loan

+contact

+month

+poutcome

+These categorical variables describe demographic, financial, and campaign-related attributes of customers.

+Target Variable:

+y (Binary: 0 or 1)

-The target variable y is binary (0 or 1), with a mean value of 0.1207, indicating class imbalance (~12% positive class).
-Some variables such as balance and duration show high variability and contain extreme values, while pdays includes -1 values indicating no previous contact.
-Proper preprocessing such as handling missing/placeholder values and scaling was required before model training.
+The target variable has a mean of approximately 0.1207, indicating class imbalance (~12% positive class).

+Overall, the dataset consists of a mix of numerical and categorical features, requiring preprocessing steps such as encoding categorical variables, handling imbalance, and feature scaling before model training.

 ---